pigeonposse/binarium/README.md

 Package your Node.js project into an executable that can be run even on devices without Node.js installed.

 The construction of the binary allows compilation on `arm` and `x64` architecture.

 > If you compile on an `x64` system it will not create the binaries for `arm`, but if you compile on `arm` it will create the binaries for both architectures.

 This library works thanks to [ncc](https://github.com/vercel/ncc), [pkg](https://github.com/yao-pkg/pkg) and [esbuild](https://esbuild.github.io), which facilitate this process.

-Using  *binarium* `Builder` is simple and will work in most cases, but that may not be the case.
-If so, we recommend using other alternatives such as [ncc](https://github.com/vercel/ncc) or [pkg](https://github.com/yao-pkg/pkg).
+Using  *binarium* is simple and will work in most cases, but that may not be the case.
+If so, we recommend using other alternatives such as [pkg](https://github.com/yao-pkg/pkg).

 ## 🔑 Installation